 Early life

 Bonanno was the first child of Joseph and Fay (née Labruzzo) Bonanno, born on November 5, 1932, in the Brooklyn borough of New York City.[1]
-His father had come from Castellammare del Golfo, Sicily, Italy, along with his mother Catherine and father Salvatore.
-His father became boss of the Bonanno crime family a year before he was born.[2]
-In 1938, after his father purchased property in Hempstead, Long Island, he next attended school there after the family relocated.
-At the age of 10, Bonanno developed a severe mastoid ear infection.
+His father had come from Castellammare del Golfo, Sicily, with his grandparents, Catherine and Salvatore, and became boss of the Bonanno crime family a year before he was born.[2]
+In 1938, after his father purchased property in Hempstead, Long Island, he attended school there.
+At the age of 10, Bonanno developed a severe mastoidear infection.
 In order to aid in treating this ailment, his parents enrolled him in a Catholic boarding school in the dry climate of Tucson, Arizona.[3]
 Bonanno attended Tucson High.[4]
 Between 1950 and 1952, Bonanno attended the University of Arizona, but never graduated.[1]

 Involvement with organized crime begins